serverdensity/sd-agent-core-plugins/couchbase/README.md

     #password: <your_password>
 ```

-Restart the Agent to begin sending Couchbase metrics to Datadog.
+Restart the Agent to begin sending Couchbase metrics to Server Density.

 # Validation